-Application Under Slabs or to Soil in Crawlspaces to Prevent or Control Termites
+Application Under Slabs or to Soil in Crawlspaces to Prevent or

-Application may be made using BaseLine Insecticide foam alone or in combination with liquid emulsion.
-The equivalent of at least 4 gallons (1.28 ounces of BaseLine Insecticide concentrate) of 0.06% emulsion per 10 linear feet (vertical barrier), or at least 1 gallon (0.32 ounces of BaseLine Insecticide concentrate) of 0.06% emulsion per 10 square feet (horizontal barrier) must be applied either as emulsion, foam, or a combination of both.
-For a foam only application, apply BaseLine Insecticide concentrate in sufficient foam concentration and foam volume to deposit 1.28 ounces of concentrate per 10 linear feet or 0.32 ounces of concentrate per 10 square feet.
+Application of the control of the co (1.28 ounces of BaseLine® Insecticide concentrate) of 0.06% emulsion per 10 linear feet (vertical barrier), or at least 1 gallon (0.32 ounces of BaseLine® Insecticide concentrate) of 0.06% emulsion per 10 square feet (horizontal barrier) must be applied either as emulsion, foam, or a combination of both.
+For a foam only application, apply BaseLine® Insecticide concentrate in sufficient foam concentration and foam volume to deposit 1.28 ounces of concentrate per 10 linear feet or 0.32 ounces of concentrate per 10 square feet.
 For example, 2 gallons of 0.12% emulsion generated as foam to cover 10 linear feet is equal to the application of 4 gallons of 0.06% emulsion per 10 linear feet.